CostRagno/geopolygon/README.md

 # The geopolygon Package
 The ``geopolygon`` Python package provides two services:

-1. it retrieves a set of points enclosed in a geographical area, and
+1. it retrieves a set of points enclosed in a geographical area; and
 2. given the set of points, it computes the polygon.

 ``geopolygon`` retrieves the set of points from [OpenStreetMap (OPS)](https://www.openstreetmap.org/).
 In order to obtain the data, ``geopolygon`` needs two information: the *OPS ID* and the *OPS element*.